What is Plastic-Free July?

 If you can’t make it to specialty stores and markets, you can also find solutions at traditional grocers.
 Some grocers such as Whole Foods Market, Loblaws, and Save-on-Foods have a small bulk food area selling dry goods.
 If you do get stuck and need to buy something packaged, opt for something you can reuse (such as a glass jar) or something that can be recycled (such as aluminum, cardboard, or hard plastics).

 Hopefully, some or all of that waste will be recyclable.
 As we saw earlier, recycling is far from a perfect solution, but it is still an option worth taking.
-Even if it is to simply encourage more mindful waste disposal.

 Asking stores and business owners if you can bring your containers can be intimidating at first, but the worst that can happen is they say no. You’d be surprised at how accommodating and interested people are when it comes to zero-waste.
 You may even send them on their own plastic-free journey!